-Minnesota statute 43A.17 limits the amount of compensation statutory and home rule charter cities may pay employees.
-The limitation does not allow employee salaries to exceed 110 percent of the governor's salary.
+Minn.
+Stat. §43A.17 limits the amount of compensation statutory and home rule charter cities may pay employees.
+The limitation does not allow employee salaries to exceed 110 percent of the governor's salary in 2005, with annual increases based on CPI-U increase over the prior year.